 What Foods Contain Gellan Gum?

-Gellan Gum is used in most vegan prepackaged foods, because it’s the optimal substitute for gelatin( food ingredient, commonly derived from collagen taken from animal body parts).
+Gellan gum is a commonly used food additive that can be found in a variety of food products, because it’s the optimal substitute for gelatin( food ingredient, commonly derived from collagen taken from animal body parts).

 You can find gellan gum in a variety of foods, including but not limited to: